 Major market segments that use coated recycled paperboard:

 - Paper goods packaging (facial tissue and napkins)

 - Other dry food packaging

 Paperboard offers strength and durability to house products of all shapes and sizes, while also offering flexibility.
 Easy to cut and form, it is both lightweight and strong, which makes it ideal for packaging.

 Paperboard packaging is appealing to consumers.
 Due to processes that make the surface printer-friendly and the ability to either bleach it white or dye the board to desired colors, companies can market their products with bright, fresh writing and images.
 This is key, as packaging catches consumer’s eyes on store shelves and Internet ads.

 Paperboard packaging is made from a renewable resource, trees, that are replanted to ensure a sustainable supply and recovered paper.
-The U.S. grows more wood than it harvests.
-There are 20 percent more tress in the U.S. now than there were in 1970.
+One-third of the U.S. is forested, totaling nearly 766 million acres.
+And, according to the U.S. Forest Service, more than 1 billion trees are planted each year.
 According to the U.S. Environmental Protection Agency (EPA), paper and paperboard packaging, accounts for nearly three-quarters of packaging materials recovered for recycling in the U.S. That is more than any other packaging material.

 How is Paperboard Made?

 The first step in the process is to make pulp.
 Pulp can be made from either virgin fiber, which are wood chips, or from recycled paper products.